On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Abstract

 \section{Abstract}

-This paper is devoted to the mathematical analysis of some Diffuse Interface systems which model the motion of a two-phase incompressible fluid mixture in presence of capillarity effects in a bounded smooth domain.
-First, we consider a two-fluids parabolic-hyperbolic model that accounts for unmatched densities and viscosities without diffusive dynamics at the interface.
-We prove the existence and uniqueness of local solutions.
-Next, we introduce dissipative mixing effects by means of the mass-conserving Allen-Cahn approximation.
-In particular, we consider the resulting nonhomogeneous Navier-Stokes-Allen-Cahn and Euler-Allen-Cahn systems with the physically relevant Flory-Huggins potential.
-We study the existence and uniqueness of global weak and strong solutions and their separation property.
-In our analysis we combine energy and entropy estimates, a novel end-point estimate of the product of two functions, and a logarithmic type Gronwall argument.
+This paper is devoted to the global well-posedness of two Diffuse Interface systems modeling the motion of an incompressible two-phase fluid mixture in presence of capillarity effects in a bounded smooth domain $\Omega\subset \mathbb{R}^d$, $d=2,3$.
+We focus on dissipative mixing effects originating from the mass-conserving Allen-Cahn dynamics with the physically relevant Flory-Huggins potential.
+More precisely, we study the mass-conserving Navier-Stokes-Allen-Cahn system for nonhomogeneous fluids and the mass-conserving Euler-Allen-Cahn system for homogeneous fluids.
+We prove existence and uniqueness of global weak and strong solutions as well as their property of separation from the pure states.
+In our analysis, we combine the energy and entropy estimates, a novel end-point estimate of the product of two functions, a new estimate for the Stokes problem with non-constant viscosity, and logarithmic type Gronwall arguments.